The current state of our planet and its environment is growing worse every day. The unfortunate truth is that we humans are to blame.

 Buying secondhand is always more sustainable than buying new.

-In my experience, rural thrift stores have less inventory and will be harder to find what you’re looking for.
+In my experience, rural thrift stores have less inventory, and it will be harder to find what you’re looking for there.
 However, urban locations are usually treasure troves!

 Try going to your local thrift store(s) to get a gauge on what is available and what you could find there when needed.
 Some of my favorites are furniture, books, and clothes.